 The word is derived from the Greek words para, meaning something faulty, wrong, instead of, and the noun eidōlon, meaning image, form or shape.
 Pareidolia is a type of apophenia, which is a more generalized term for seeing patterns in random data.

-Famous examples of pareidolia
+Examples of pareidolia

+Other religious figures make appearances as well.
 A cinnamon bun bearing a likeness of Mother Teresa was first discovered at the Bongo Java Café in Belmont, Tenn.
 It was on display for about 10 years, until it was stolen on Christmas day in 2007.

 Why pareidolia happens